 Marissa Behringer, Marketing Director, is a Midwest native who transplanted over to the west coast in 2011 after graduating from Michigan State University.
 Marissa joined the listening committee in 2013 and has been a volunteer with PDX Pop Now! in some capacity ever since.
 She is the current Marketing Coordinator for the Center for Community Engagement at Lewis & Clark Graduate School.
 Outside of those hours, she can be found biking about town, checking out shows, and over-ordering at taco carts.

 Erika Breton, Volunteer Director, came to Portland in 2006 to attend the University of Portland.
 There she was a DJ at KDUP and studied Elementary Education and Spanish.
 After graduating in 2010, she began teaching in a Spanish-English bilingual classroom and has been there ever since.
-Erika has volunteered with PDX Pop Now! since 2013 (at the festival and comp release party, and on the listening committee) and is excited about her new role as Volunteer Coordinator.
+Erika has volunteered with PDX Pop Now! since 2013 (at the festival and comp release party, and on the listening committee) and joined the Team as Volunteer Coordinator in 2015.
 When not in the classroom or volunteering, she enjoys live music, movies and pizza.

 Yume Delegato, Compilation Coordinator, spent two years volunteering on the Booking Committee before joining the PDX Pop Now team as Compilation Coordinator in 2017.
 Prior to joining the team, Yume wrote the Live Music Blog for 94/7 FM KNRK and has served for the past decade on the Planning Committee for the William Byrd Choral Music Festival.
 A Portland native, Yume works as an insurance professional and freelance writer.
 In his free time, he likes to hike and explore Portland’s food and beverage scene.